Indev450/SRB2Kart-Saturn/LUASTUFF.md

 To be used with Displayplayers.
 Duration is in milliseconds and is optional to set, default value is 84ms.

+## P_CheckSightFast(mo1, mo2)

+Exactly same as P_CheckSight but uses cheaper algorithm, useful for things like nametags.
+Doesn't work exactly like P_CheckSight so don't use it for anything gameplay-related.

 # Other changes

 ## P_PlayRinglossSound(source, damager)